DarkWiiPlayer/restia/readme.md

 [![Built with ♥](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 [![Uses Badges](https://forthebadge.com/images/badges/uses-badges.svg)](https://forthebadge.com)

+**The new public domain web framework for Lua**

 ### What is Restia?

-Restia is a library that aims to make developing web-applications in Lua easier.
+A framework that aims to make developing web-applications in Lua easier.

-### How do I start?

-Assuming you have [openresty][openresty] installed:

-	luarocks install restia --dev --lua-version 5.1
-	restia new application && cd application
-	restia run &

-That's it.
-You can now open it in your browser at `localhost:8080` or start hacking the code right away :)
+It has been designed to be used as just a library to better fit into existing applications.
+Restia runs inside Openresty to achieve top performance, but can easily be adapted to use different host APIs.

 ### What makes it different?

 * **Simplicity**: Restia has a very small codebase.
 * **Modularity**: You can use the whole thing—or just a single function.
 * **No Magic**: Making things easy doesn't mean they can't be predictable.
+* **No Elves**: Nothing "just happens" on your behalf until you tell it to.
 * **Performance**: Who would have guessed that less code runs in less time?

 ### What makes it *special*?